dreamportdev/Osdev-Notes/Build_Process/README.md

 ### Building with Makefiles
 Now compiling and building one file isn't so bad, but the same process for muliple files can quickly get out of hand.
 This is especially true when you only want to build files that have been modified, and use previously compiled versions of other files.

 For an example using makefiles, [check here](GNUMakefiles.md).
-Makefiles are a common tool used for building many pieces of software due to how how easy and commmon `make` is as a tool.
+Makefiles are a common tool used for building many pieces of software due to how how easy and commmon `make` is.
 Specifically GNU make.
+GNU make is also chosen as it comes installed by default in many linux distros, and is almost always available if it's not already installed.

+There are other make-like tools out there (xmake, nmake) but these are less popular, and therefore less standardized.
+For the lowest common denominator we'll stick with the original GNU make.

 This section may expand to include other build systems (meson, cmake) soon.

-There are other make-like tools out there (xmake, nmake, gmake) but these are less popular, and therefore less standardized.
-For the lowest common denominator we'll stick with the original GNU make.

-Of course there are also other build systems available for use, but those are not covered here.

 ## Quick Addendum: Easily Generating a Bootable ISO
 - Depends on bootloader, assume grub for now (grub-mkrescue).
 Also make reference to limine-install.